F-Loyer/7guis-ocaml-lablgtk3/README.md

 GUIs aspects, `expr.ml` an abstract spreadsheet. `parser.mly` the parser description (with menhir), `lexer.mll` the lexer description (with ocamllex).

-The different task are compiled and executed with
+The different tasks are compiled and executed with:

 ```
 dune exec ./counter.exe